 Visit the Prado museum multiple times or take several walking tours focusing on different themes and areas.

-Seven days in Barcelona will mean you leave truly feeling like you got to know the city the surrounding areas.
+Seven days in Barcelona will mean you leave truly feeling like you got to know the city and the surrounding areas.

 **If you prefer to skip the day trips, then five days would be perfect for the slow traveler.